-As part of his graduate research, Mohi Rua15 gathered the opinions, experiences and views of contemporary wearers as they transformed from being unmarked to marked - the process of becoming a wearer of moko and living with moko.16 In his work, Rua noted a series of phases in the transformation process.
+In his work, Rua noted a series of phases in the transformation process.
 They were: the desire for moko; the process of preparing to be and then becoming a wearer; the reactions of others, and the effective coping strategies worked out by the wearer.
-In the remainder of this chapter, we focus on the reactions from Maori and Pakeha encountered by seven wearers.
+In the remainder of this paper, we focus on the reactions from Maori and Pakeha encountered by the seven wearers.
 These seven included three women with moko kauae - inscribed chins - and four men with pukanohi - full facial tattoo.
-It is also notable that the women were all mature - more than 40 years of age and active in the tribal community - and the men were comparatively young, between 25 and 35 at the time of interviewing.
+It is also notable that the women were all mature - over 40 years of age and active in the tribal community - and the men were comparatively young, between 25 and 35 at the time of interviewing.
 Two of the men had tertiary training, and two were between jobs.
 Six of the seven participants were residing in the rural eastern Bay of Plenty during the study.
 The thoughts and experiences of these wearers are presented below under pseudonyms to protect their privacy, a position chosen by them.